 Duties and Responsibilities

-Florida public notaries perform essential duties to ensure the authenticity and legal compliance of documents.
-They hold significant responsibility in confirming identities and overseeing crucial signatures in various transactions.
+Florida public notaries perform essential duties to ensure document authenticity and legal compliance.
+They also confirm identities and oversee crucial signatures in various transactions.

 Document Verification